-Other factors that may adversely affect the operational results of easyhome Leasing are further competition from merchandise rental businesses and, to a lesser extent, rental stores that do not offer a purchase option.
-The Company also competes with discount stores and other retail outlets that offer an installment sales program or offer comparable products and prices and with financial institutions and pay-day lenders that offer consumer loans.
+The Company also competes with discount stores and other retail outlets that offer an installment sales program or offer comparable products and prices with various financing options and with financial institutions and payday lenders that offer consumer loans.
 Furthermore, additional competitors, both domestic and international, may emerge since barriers to entry are relatively low.

-easyfinancial occupies a market niche between traditional financial institutions and short-term pay-day lenders.
+easyfinancial occupies a market niche between traditional financial institutions and short-term payday lenders.
 As such, it competes with companies from each of these sectors.
 Competition is based primarily on access, flexibility and cost (interest rate).
-Since the Company's products are more affordable than pay-day loans while being more accessible and flexible than banks, the Company offers alternatives to customers that are not being adequately served by the incumbent participants in either of these market sectors.
+Since the Company's products are more affordable than payday loans while being more accessible and flexible than banks, the Company offers alternatives to customers that are not being adequately served by the incumbent participants in either of these market sectors.

 The Company believes that there is significant demand for the products offered by easyfinancial in the Canadian marketplace.
-Historically, the consumer demand for these loans was satisfied by the consumer lending arms of several large, international financial institutions.
-Since 2009, many of the largest participants in this market have either closed their operations or dramatically reduced their size due to changes in banking regulations related to risk adjusted capital reserves, leaving easyfinancial as the only national participant with growth aspirations.
-The Company estimates that the historic Canadian market for unsecured consumer installment loans, consistent with the products offered by easyfinancial, was in excess of \$1.5 billion and that this market was serviced by over 600 retail locations.
-The Company believes that similar products targeting comparable customers will eventually appear but the potential marketplace is sufficiently large that such introductions will not adversely affect the Company's operational results in the near term.
+Historically, the consumer demand for these loans was satisfied by the consumer lending arms of several large, international financial institutions and, to some extent, by high cost payday lenders.
+Since 2009, many of the largest financial institutions in this market have either closed their operations or dramatically reduced their size due to changes in banking regulations related to risk adjusted capital reserves.
+The Company estimates that the historic Canadian market for unsecured consumer installment loans, consistent with the products offered by easyfinancial, was in excess of \$2.0 billion and that this market was serviced by over 600 retail locations.
+A number of on-line lenders with similar products targeting comparable customers have appeared but which lack the branch network, customer database and brand presence of goeasy.
+Additionally, the potential marketplace is sufficiently large that such introductions will not adversely affect the Company's operational results in the near term.